Using Failure Flags by proxy

 Automatically-created Failure Flags

-These flags are automatically created by Gremlin when certain proxies are enabled.
-You may not see all of these flags for all services, depending on your configuration.
+These flags are automatically created by Gremlin when certain proxy modes are enabled.
+You may not see all of these flags for all applications, depending on your configuration.

 egress